Getting an Interview

-I applied online and the process took 1 week – interviewed at iBasis.
+I applied online.
+The process took a week – interviewed at iBasis.

-I applied through other source and the process took 2+ weeks – interviewed at iBasis.
+I applied through other source.
+The process took 2+ weeks – interviewed at iBasis (Burlington, MA).

-I applied online and the process took 2 weeks – interviewed at iBasis in February 2013.
+I applied online.
+The process took 2 weeks – interviewed at iBasis (Burlington, MA) in February 2013.

 2nd interview with higher mgmt, again very easy to communicate with.
 The fact that their GP retention is so low, so more focus on volume, left me a little uneasy for longevity of the company, or future growth.

-I applied in-person and the process took 4+ weeks – interviewed at iBasis.
+I applied in-person.
+The process took 4+ weeks – interviewed at iBasis (London, England (UK)).